jadehopepunk/jadehopepunk/content/posts/2024-10-25-sites-the-main-component-of-merri-bek-tech.md

 ---
-title: "Sites: The main component of Merri-bek Tech"
+title: "Nodes: The main component of Merri-bek Tech"
+slug: "sites-the-main-component-of-merri-bek-tech"
 summary: We're slowly learning how to build resilient local hosting, through collaboration across a range of backgrounds.
-Deciding on docker swarm as a key layer of the setup helps create a clear bridge between Sites and Applications, and is part of us firming up the idea of what a Site is.
+Deciding on docker swarm as a key layer of the setup helps create a clear bridge between Nodes and Applications, and is part of us firming up the idea of what a Node is.
 author: Jade

 draft: false